Maryland legislative audit finds drivers overbilled

 “Our audit disclosed that MDTA was inconsistent in its actions related to the impact of issues with its electronic toll collection system on its customers and potential customer overbillings,” Hook’s letter said.

-Sen. Clarence Lam, a Democrat who chairs the General Assembly’s join audit committee, expressed concerns about the audit’s findings, saying they “seem to reflect an agency’s attitude that, in some ways, they just don’t care” despite the transit authority counting customer service as a priority.
+State Sen. Clarence Lam, a Democrat who chairs the General Assembly’s joint audit committee, expressed concerns about the audit’s findings, saying they “seem to reflect an agency’s attitude that, in some ways, they just don’t care” despite the transit authority counting customer service as a priority.

 “The legislative audit highlighted some key deficiencies in their abilities to properly bill Marylanders,” Lam said in an interview.
 “Had it not been for this audit, it seems like this agency would’ve just tossed it under the rug.”